 You are massaging your breasts and stimulating nerves deep inside your breasts.
 The more important ones are just behind your nipple, so be sure to complete each stroke to the base of your nipple.
 Do not stroke the nipple.
 That works only on cows and goats.
 Human nipples are only passages.

 Your glands and nerves in your breasts radiate out from your nipple in all directions, like the “minute marks” on the face of a clock.
-Rotate your hands a little to begin the next stroke so that you are stimulating a different bunch of glands and nerves on each stroke.
+Rotate your hands a little to begin the next series of half a dozen strokes, so that you are stimulating a different bunch of glands and nerves every so often.

 Actually, every woman should be doing some type of breast massage for ten minutes every day of their lives, starting from the age that they first have breast development.
 Your breasts have the least amount of blood vessels per cubic inch of body mass than any other part of your body.
 That means you have very limited circulation in your breasts to carry away the toxins and waste products from all of those body cells in your breasts.
 That is thought to be part of the reason breast cancer is so prevalent today.
 Your breasts compensate for this limited blood circulation by having the GREATEST amount of lymphatic fluid vessels per cubic inch of body mass than any other part of your body.
 Lymphatic fluids do not have a heart to make them flow and they can only flow when your breasts move and swing, as they naturally do when you do not wear a bra.
 Since our world wants us to wear bras, we can compensate somewhat by doing some type of breast massage every day and keeping the total hours per day that you wear your bra to a minimum.
 Pure lymphatic massage (not attempting lactation) only needs very light pressures.